code4recovery/12-step-meeting-list/readme.txt

 == Changelog ==

+= 3.12 =
+* Internal upgrades (please note: TSML, like WordPress, now requires PHP 5.6 or higher)
+* Link to new PDF service

 = 3.11.3 =
-* Performance fixes
-* Please note: TSML, like WordPress, now requires PHP 5.6 or higher
+* Address performance issues.
+* Fix link to new Discussions (replaces Issues for public users).

 = 3.11.2 =
 * Fix widget filtering.